 The CEO who made revenue soar at PepsiCo, Indra Nooyi

-Twice named one of TIME magazine’s 100 Most Influential People, Indra Nooyi has been globally praised for her work ethic, intellect and prescient and strategic thinking.
+Twice named one of TIME magazine’s 100 Most Influential People, Indra Nooyi's a global CEO role model.

-But, the former CEO and Chair of PepsiCo is as much known for her strong, values-based leadership.
+The former CEO and Chair of PepsiCo was a great number cruncher, but as much known for her strong, values-based leadership.

-Here, some of the lessons from Ms. Nooyi, who was recently named on the board of Amazon.
+Here, some of the lessons from Ms. Nooyi who now sits on the board of Amazon.

 - Keep learning throughout your career.
 CNBC reported that, as CEO, Indra Nooyi made the tough decision to overhaul the PepsiCo's IT system.
 To understand the technologies and what was needed, CNBC reports she read 10 textbooks cover to cover over her holiday and had professors on call to answer her questions.
 Reporter Ruth Umoh writes this legwork didn't just make her more informed and help her clearly identify the right solution, it helped her overpower skeptics who were hesitant to make a change.